AI Effect: Are Google, Quora, and Wikipedia losing their jobs too?

 For decades, the web thrived on a messy but vibrant network of content creators — big newsrooms, universities, passionate bloggers, niche forums, and independent experts.
 Google Search was the gateway that gave them visibility.

 Sure, the system wasn’t perfect.
-SEO manipulation, clickbait, and low-quality content often polluted results.
+SEO manipulation, clickbait, and low-quality content often polluted search results.
 But in principle, it was open.
-If you had something valuable to say, you stood a chance of being found.
+If you had something valuable to say, you had a chance of being found.

-AI-powered summarisation — whether from Google’s own tools or independent chatbots — threatens to centralise the flow of information.
-In this new model, only a handful of big, officially credible sources (governments, major media outlets, academic publishers) are likely to remain linked.
+Now, AI summaries on Google — and across various AI tools — threaten to centralise this flow of information.
+In this emerging model, only a handful of big, officially credible sources (governments, major media outlets, academic publishers) are likely to remain linked.

-AI summaries in Google might reduce the visibility of junk SEO pages — and that’s no bad thing.
-But in doing so, they risk discouraging honest, thoughtful creators too.
+This might reduce the visibility of junk SEO pages, which isn’t a bad thing.
+But it could also discourage honest, thoughtful creators.
 If people stop reaching, reading, and supporting independent work, what incentive remains for anyone to keep producing it?

-The internet could then be overrun by AI-generated noise — a loss for users, and even for AI itself, which depends on quality human-created content to learn and evolve.
+The internet could then be overrun by AI-generated noise, a loss not just for users, but for AI itself, which depends on high-quality, human-created content to learn and evolve.

 And that’s a dangerous proposition.

-A healthy internet depends not just on information being available, but on open, transparent access to diverse, competing perspectives.
-If AI tools — including Google’s — keep pulling attention toward untraceable, context-free summaries, we risk losing the very diversity that has kept the internet from turning into a gated, corporate-controlled knowledge silo.
+A healthy internet isn’t just about information being available.
+It’s about open, transparent access to diverse, competing perspectives.
+If AI tools keep serving up untraceable, context-free summaries, we risk losing the very thing that kept the internet from becoming a gated, corporate-controlled knowledge silo.